 A risk factor for heart disease is something that increases your chance of getting it.
-You cannot change some risk factors for heart disease, but others you can change.
-See: Heart disease - risk factors
+You cannot change some risk factors for heart disease, but you can change others.

-Women, elderly people, and people with diabetes are more likely to have symptoms other than chest pain, such as:
+Some people have symptoms other than chest pain, such as:

-Your doctor or nurse will examine you.
-Your doctor will often order more than one test before making a diagnosis.
+Your health care provider will examine you.
+You will often need more than one test before getting a diagnosis.

-Goals for treating these conditions in people who have coronary artery disease:
+Goals for treating these conditions in people who have CHD:

-Your doctor may refer you to a cardiac rehabilitation program to help improve your heart's fitness.
+You may be referred to a cardiac rehabilitation program to help improve your heart's fitness.

 Procedures and surgeries used to treat CHD include:

 Everyone recovers differently.
-Some people can maintain a healthy life by changing their diet, stopping smoking, and taking medications exactly as the doctor prescribes.
+Some people can stay healthy by changing their diet, stopping smoking, and taking their medicines as prescribed.
 Others may need medical procedures such as angioplasty or surgery.

-Although everyone is different, early detection of CHD generally results in a better outcome.
+In general, early detection of CHD generally leads to a better outcome.